Wheat Kulcha |Kulcha recipe without yeast is an easy and simple recipe that is healthy and guilt-free too as it is made with whole wheat.

 City of Golden Temple, Amritsar, is also famous for its Kulchas.

-Kulchas, though look similar to naan, but actually are different.
+Kulchas though looks similar to naan, but actually, are different.
 The difference lies in their leavening agents.
 Naan is made using yeast whereas Kulchas are made using baking powder, baking soda and curd.
 Ideally, there is no yeast in Kulchas.

-Though Kulcha are easily available in the market but homemade kulcha are much better than the store bought ones.
+Though Kulchas are easily available in the market but homemade kulcha are much better than the store-bought ones.
 They are tastier, healthy, hygienic and also that aroma of freshness is there.

 Here I have used half of both all-purpose and wheat flours.
 I have tried only with all-purpose flour also as well only wheat flour.
 All the variants are equally good and depend on individual preferences.

 To make Kulcha without yeast, I take both wheat flour and all-purpose flour, half each, mix baking powder and baking soda in it and then knead it using curd and warm water.
-The dough is then rested for an hour or more depending on the weather.
+The dough is then rested for about 2 to 3 hours or more depending on the weather.
 The dough rises in this resting period.
 Thereafter, Kulchas are rolled out and baked in the oven or on the gas stove.
 Once baked, smear butter or clarified butter (ghee) on it and serve with Matara.

 I also stick some sesame and nigella seeds along with coriander leaves on Kulchas before baking.
 It serves the dual purpose.
 First is it improves its looks and secondly makes them healthy too.